evidencebp/commit-classification/data/readme.md

-The data file BugsInPy_Labelled.csv is from [BugsInPy: A Database of Existing Bugs in Python Programs to Enable Controlled Testing and Debugging Studies](https://dl.acm.org/doi/pdf/10.1145/3368089.3417943) Please cite as
+The data file BugsInPy_Labelled.csv is from [BugsInPy: A Database of Existing Bugs in Python Programs to Enable Controlled Testing and Debugging Studies](https://dl.acm.org/doi/pdf/10.1145/3368089.3417943) The file BugsInPy_Labelled_text.csv contains the same commits, enhanched with the commit message and subject.

+Please cite as
 ```
 @inproceedings{10.1145/3368089.3417943,